 Many consumers are snatching up CBD products that may not be all they’re cracked up to be.

-If it weren’t for cannabidiol, more commonly known as CBD, the marijuana industry would be on the streets begging for nickels rather than enjoying the fruits of a business sector that is predicted to be worth $22 billion within the next few years.
+If it weren’t for cannabidiol, more commonly known as CBD, the marijuana industry would be on the streets begging for nickels rather than enjoying the fruits of a business sector earning $22 billion last year.
+But things are always perfect, here are the 4 biggest problems with CBD products.

 It seems that America has fully embraced the concept of this non-intoxicating cannabinoid in hopes that it will do everything its proponents say it will, from alleviating pain, anxiety and perhaps even depression.
 But due to the company this marketplace keeps — not to mention its lack of federal oversight — a lot of consumers are snatching up CBD products that may not be all they’re cracked up to be.
-These are just a few of the most common problems with all that CBD the nation has become so smitten with.
+These are just a few of the most common problems with CBD.

 Dosage Is Sometimes Lower Than Advertised

-Consumers should be able to trust the labels of the products they use, but when it comes to CBD, that gets harder to do.
+Consumers should be able to trust the labels of the products they use, but when it comes to CBD, it is harder.
 Since these products are not regulated by the U.S. Food and Drug Administration like other drugs, cannabis companies are basically responsible for putting their own standards in place.

 Dosage Is Sometimes Higher Than Advertised